lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/pcs/mara-nawojka.md

 - Iron Ghoul
 - Skeleton Warhorse (Crab Pie)
 - The process of [Darakhul](other/darakhul.md) fever (as observed in [Jimmy](pcs/jimmy-the-hand.md))
+- Observations of skeletons at work on the Osprey (ship).

 ## References